nikanikachan/PyVizhomework/README.md

 #### Instructions for viewing this Dashboard
 To use this dashboard as a web app, please run the following command in terminal (Mac OS) or Gitbash (Windows):
-'panel serve dashboard.ipynb --log-level debug --show'
+`panel serve dashboard.ipynb --log-level debug --show`

   ![dashboard.gif](Images/dashboard.gif)